Unified field theoretical approach to deep and recurrent neuronal networks: Appendix

 \subsection{Details about numerical experiments}

 For all experiments, we used NumPy \cite{Harris20_357} and SciPy \cite{Virtanen20_261} which are both released under a BSD-3-Clause License.
 Computations were performed on a CPU cluster.
-More precisely, the requirements for the experiments are: \begin{itemize} \item Figure 1 (main): 1h on a single core laptop. \item Figure 2 (main): 50h on a single node with 24 cores of a CPU cluster for each of panel a and c, and 2h on a single node with 24 cores of the CPU cluster for each of panel b and d \item Figure 3 (appendix): 1.5h on a single core laptop. \end{itemize} The code used to produce the figures is stored in a Zenodo archive with the DOI 10.5281/zenodo.5747219.
+More precisely, the requirements for the experiments are: \begin{itemize} \item Figure 1 (main): 1h on a single core laptop. \item Figure 2 (main): 50h on a single node with 24 cores of a CPU cluster for each of panel a and c, and 2h on a single node with 24 cores of the CPU cluster for each of panel b and d. \item Figure 3 (main): 1h on a single core laptop. \item Figure 4 (appendix): 1.5h on a single core laptop. \item Figure 5 (appendix): 1h on a single core laptop. \end{itemize} The code used to produce the figures is stored in a Zenodo archive with the DOI 10.5281/zenodo.5747219.

 To solve the mean field theory for a given activation function $\phi(x)$ one needs to calculate the expectation values in \prettyref{eq:MFT}, or more general in \prettyref{eq:MFT_replicated}.
-These expectation values can be computed analytically for the ReLU activation $\phi(x)=\mathrm{max}(0,x)$ as shown in \cite{Cho09}:
+Here we choose the ReLU activation $\phi(x)=\mathrm{max}(0,x)$ as shown in \cite{Cho09}:

 where

 Inserting this into the MFT equations for multiple replicas \eqref{eq:MFT_replicated} results in

 where